 Wood shavings are a common choice of bedding for horse stalls.
 They are relatively inexpensive, easy to clean, and readily available.
 Shavings can provide decent comfort and support for your horse, with the softness making it pleasant for your equine friend to lay on.

-Also read : What’s the Best Way to Monitor Heart Health in Aging Cats at Home?
+Also read : What’s the Best Way to Transition an Outdoor Cat to an Indoor Lifestyle?

 However, not all wood shavings are created equal.
 The type of wood can greatly impact the dust level.
 For instance, pine shavings are generally less dusty than other types.
 Dust can be a significant issue as it can lead to respiratory problems, something you want to avoid, especially in older horses.